 • Daniel Ortiz – Guitar Department Coordinator

-Daniel gained a Bachelor of Music (Honours) at Javeriana University, Bogota Colombia in 2009.
-After his Major in Classical Guitar Performance he also studied Suzuki teaching methodology (2010), music production (2011) and a Business GradDip at Auckland University of Technology (2013).
-He taught performance and music theory at El Bosque University, guiding college students through a general understanding of music as a profession.
-Now his guitar teaching experience spans more than ten years.
-In 2013 he received a Graduate Diploma in Business from AUT while freelancing as a composer and audio editor for a variety of videos.
-He worked for Harmonic Studio as Creative Strategist and Recording and Composition assistant.
-Currently Daniel composes music for Mova3studio as well as teaches guitar and does the marketing for Remuera Music Academy.
+Daniel gained his Bachelor of Music (Honours) at Javeriana University, Bogota Colombia in 2009.
+After majoring in Classical Guitar Performance he went on to study Suzuki pedagogy (2010), music production (2011) and completed a Business GradDip at Auckland University of Technology (2013).
+He taught guitar performance and music theory at El Bosque University, guiding college students through general understanding of music as a profession.
+In 2013 he received a Graduate Diploma in Business from AUT whilst assisting recording and composition projects at Harmonic Studio.
+To date Daniel’s guitar teaching experience spans over 10 years.
+Daniel continues to sharpen his composition and teaching skills whilst he coordinates guitar programmes at Albany School of Music and Remuera Music Academy.

 • Catrin Johnson – Head of Voice Department